irshadshalu/irshadshalu.github.io/_posts/2025-09-08-the-one-who-got-away.md

 categories: english story literuxure
 ---

 How did I wind up here?
-It's in my nature to avoid weddings -- especially those of distant relatives, but here I am.
+I usually avoid weddings, especially those of distant relatives, but here I am.
 My eyes wandered around aimlessly.

 There were stalls of food arranged on either side of the lawn.
 Drinks too and several groups scattered here and there.